bchairez4/data-structure-graph-list/README.md

 Both the adjacency list and the edge list are implemented using raw pointers.
 This is done so the adjacency list can call "new" (as well as "delete" to memory manage) to create the new nodes/vertexes when neeeded and so the edge list can simply reference or point to the respective node/vertex that has been already created to save space.

+Current Issue: erase_neighbors() function when deleting a node vertex from the adjacency list does not function corrently.
+Only if the very first neighbor in a vertex's edge list is the corresponding node will it successfully remove.
+Neighbors located in the middle or the end of the edge list do not get removed.